By Jenny Leigh Hodgins

 Are you searching for a joyfulness in your daily life?

-It’s not ALL about struggle!
-There are moments and even full chapters or books that are all about riding the wave of joyous creative output, refreshed balance and spiritual momentum!
+And it’s not ALL about struggle!
+There are moments and even full chapters and books about riding that wave of joyous creative output, refreshed balance and spiritual momentum!

-I offer TONS of valuable FREE content on empowering strategies for piano, creativity, caregiver and spiritual wellness that I have used or still practice.
+I offer TONS of valuable FREE content on empowering strategies for nurturing your creative and spiritual wellness that I have used and still practice.

-When I take care of one area, it reflects in other ways, too.
+When we take care of one area, it reflects in other ways, too.
 We're complex, deep, light, funny, serious, talented, methodical, rebellious, sensitive, bold beings, and everything in between!

-Check the ABOUT page to learn more about why these are my niches and why I'm the perfect person to share about them with you!
+Check the ABOUT page to learn more about why I'm the perfect person to offer empowering strategies for creative and spiritual wellness for you!

-If YOU’RE interested in ONE of these niches, there will be great value coming out for you in my blogs, podcasts, products and courses!
+I'll keep the great value rolling out for you in my blogs, podcasts, products and courses!

-My goal is to use my personal journey, skills, talents, and awareness to create as much value for you as possible.
+My goal is to use my personal journey, skillsets, talent, experience, and awareness to create as much value for you as possible.

 I’m SO excited to see where we go, to learn from you as well, and to share how we grow in our creative, spiritual wellness together.